ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lcn/README.md

 - Variables (input)

 ## Variables
 To apply the valid convert functions to variables, the variables must have the valid roles.
-Following roles are supported:
+The following roles are supported:

 - **value.temperature** - temperature in celsius
 - **value.brightness** - Lux (I- input) in lux